yashmahalwal/nirikshak/docs/SettingUp.md

 2. `app.d.ts`
 3. `index.ts`

 **_Note_**: Make sure that the server implementation is the default export of the module.
-If you use commonjs, use `allowSyntheticDefaultImports` and `esModuleInterop` options.
+If you use commonjs, use `allowSyntheticDefaultImports` and `esModuleInterop` options for typescript compiler.